-My unique background combines academic urban research, creative professionalism in arts and design, and a personal history of engagement with urban phenomena through multiple roles – as a designer, placemaker, researcher, planner and an urban activist.
+My distinctive background merges academic urban research with creative expertise in arts and design, enriched by hands-on experience in various urban roles.
+I look at urban phenomena from multiple perspectives as a designer, placemaker, researcher, planner, and urban activist.

 My main professional interests